 - BJQMMMEMBCB6BIBUCBDKDN aka "Scum Turtle".
 This guy is basically cheating.
 After a couple levels, you can freeze dudes solid and fart out sleeping gas if in a sticky situation your shell can't protect you from.

 - AITMMKKK13 aka "Hokuto no Qud".
-Punch dudes' lights out with your no-penetration-bonus-cap wizardfists.
+Punch dudes' lights out with your uncapped penetration bonus wizardfists.
 Punch them through walls.
-Raise strength as high as possible, punch them even harder.
+Pump strength to punch them even harder.
 Take strength drugs to punch them hardest.